RasmusOrsoe/gnn_paper_plot_code/README.md

 This repository contains the code required to reproduce the current paper plots.

 All scripts rely on .csv-files containing retro, gnn and truth variables.
-These are available on cobalt at:  XXXX
+These are available on cobalt at:  /home/rorsoe/paper_data

 Note:
 Computing classification and performance plots is quick.